 You are a very young runner Léa, how does this feel?

 Léa: Running for the first time was pure adrenaline.
 Yet something was missing.
 I wanted to be able to train and run with a dog I could call mine.

 When I turned 14 and got Harry, a 2-year-old cavalier King, we started to train together.
 I was the happiest girl!

 Sadly, Harry got poisoned one year later.
-When Harry passed away, I didn’t feel ready for a new puppy yet.
+But when Harry passed away, I knew I wanted a dog in my life and I felt ready to welcome a new puppy at home.

 Yet giving up Canicross wasn’t an option either?
 When did you take up running again?

 Léa: Exactly!
 In 2015, I competed with Maya-an Alaskan dog with whom I’d developed a strong connection during training, and came second in the French Canicross National Competition of the year.

 I was proud of our achievement and felt ready to take up new challenges, but this time with my own dog.
 That’s when I got Laika.